haroldpop/EEG-Project/README.md

 #### b) Anupam
 I am still worrking on data preprocesing as my training data and testing datasets didn't match with the paper i am working on.
-I tried to create a numpy file format for my data for every eeg file and also concatenating all the file together so it will be easy to work with the data which would be my input to lstm. i am also dividing my data to 9s windows or 9 step for the data processing.
+I have already divided my datasets for left,right, and with all electrodes which is needed for different cases. i am also dividing my data to 9s windows or 9 step for the data processing.
 As for lstm, i am working with  github file of eeg of the professor github file to change and work with my model.
 I also reviewing the paper " Domain-Adversarial Training of Neural Networks" paper which is in the later part after lstm.
 I planned to complete the data processing part and lstm with domain part (if possible) in the next week.